hapinessjs/rabbit-module/README.md

 By default the module will retry to connect after a connection error.
 This behaviour is configurable.

-We provide three decorators to create exchanges, queues and also route messages.
 When the connection is ready the extension will find all classes with decorators and do all the work to get everything ready.

 ### Channels